Overview

 val injector = Injector[Task]()

-// injector: Injector[Task] = izumi.distage.InjectorDefaultImpl@2148c2cd
+// injector: Injector[Task] = izumi.distage.InjectorDefaultImpl@783986b5

-val plan = injector.plan(HelloByeModule, Activation.empty, Roots.target[HelloByeApp]).getOrThrow()
+val plan = injector.plan(HelloByeModule, Roots.target[HelloByeApp], Activation.empty).getOrThrow()

-// plan: izumi.distage.model.plan.Plan = 1: {type.MdocSession::MdocApp1::Greeter} (basics.md:84) := call(π:Class(): MdocSession::MdocApp1::PrintGreeter[32m) {}
+// plan: izumi.distage.model.plan.Plan = 1: {type.MdocSession::MdocApp1::Greeter} BindingOrigin((basics.md:84)) := call(π:Constructor(): MdocSession::MdocApp1::PrintGreeter[32m) {}

-// 2: {type.MdocSession::MdocApp1::Byer} (basics.md:85) := call(π:Class(): MdocSession::MdocApp1::PrintByer[32m) {}
+// 2: {type.MdocSession::MdocApp1::Byer} BindingOrigin((basics.md:85)) := call(π:Constructor(): MdocSession::MdocApp1::PrintByer[32m) {}

-// 3: {type.MdocSession::MdocApp1::HelloByeApp} (basics.md:86) :=
+// 3: {type.MdocSession::MdocApp1::HelloByeApp} BindingOrigin((basics.md:86)) :=

-// 4: call(π:Class(MdocSession::MdocApp1::Greeter, MdocSession::MdocApp1::Byer): MdocSession::MdocApp1::HelloByeApp[32m) {
+// 4: call(π:Constructor(MdocSession::MdocApp1::Greeter, MdocSession::MdocApp1::Byer): MdocSession::MdocApp1::HelloByeApp[32m) {

 // 5: arg greeter: MdocSession::MdocApp1::Greeter <- {type.MdocSession::MdocApp1::Greeter}